CSI-Lorenzo-Moreira/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: "42" represents a string, while 42 represents an integer.

 Define the boolean operators: >, <, ==, >=, <=

  - Answer:
+ > greater than
+ < less than
+ == equal to
+ >= greater than or equal to
+ <= less than or equal to

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

  - Answer:
+ variable = arr[4]

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: arr[0]. this code addresses the first value in the array list, as python starts at [0], unlike java that starts at [1].

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: Null just means something that hasn't been defined yet.
+For example, the amount of times I have failed the driving test.

 Type down any class notes below this sentence: